Upload/Up1/README.md

 Additionally, the repository copy of SJCL comes from the source at https://github.com/bitwiseshiftleft/sjcl, commit `fb1ba931a46d41a7c238717492b66201b2995840` (Version 1.0.3), built with the command line `./configure --without-all --with-aes --with-sha512 --with-codecBytes --with-random --with-codecBase64 --with-ccm`, and compressed using Closure Compiler.
 If all goes well, a self-built copy should match up byte-for-byte to the contents of `static/deps/sjcl.min.js`.

-The server-side is written in Go and uses no dependencies outside of the standard library.
+The server-side is written in Node, although we also have a Go server which uses no dependencies outside of the standard library.
 The only cryptography it uses is for generating deletion keys, using HMAC and SHA256 in the built-in `crypto/hmac` and `crypto/sha256` packages, respectively.

 Caveats
 ---